 My first female heroine and one that has inspired so many to chase their dreams.
-She cares not that she is a bookworm, but about how the stories broaden and stretch?her imagination.
-Reading is her solace when'she feels alone and rejected?by her awful parents and it is through this that she discovers she has more power than she realises.
-Oh, and and that grownups aren't always right.
+She cares not that she is a bookworm, but about how the stories broaden and stretch her imagination.
+Reading is her solace when she feels alone and rejected by her awful parents and it is through this she discovers she has more power than she realises.
+Oh, and that grownups aren't always right.
 There's hardship but she gets the happy ending she deserves.
 Essential reading for all.

 Harriet from Harriet The Spy by Louise Fitzhugh